querqy/chorus/README.md

 > open http://chorus.dev.o19s.com:4000 http://chorus.dev.o19s.com:8983 http://chorus.dev.o19s.com:9000 http://chorus.dev.o19s.com:3000 http://chorus.dev.o19s.com:7979

-# Getting Set Up to Play with Chorus
+# Learning all about Chorus!

 We are trying to strike a balance between making the setup process as easy and fool proof as possible with the need to not _hide_ too much of the interactions between the projects that make up Chorus.